Everything Sad Is Untrue: Background

 Nayeri has stated that Everything Sad Is Untrue is "entirely biographical" and that "the first version ... was a nonfiction essay for adults."
 Because "[t]he heart of the story was from the perspective of a pre-teen," he selected his pre-teen self as the narrator, "changed some names, and ... invented dialogue."
 Aside from these changes, however, Nayeri thinks of the book as a memoir.

 Although he began writing the book in his twenties, Nayeri says he had been contemplating it since he was ten years old because, as an immigrant from Iran to Oklahoma, he often found himself explaining himself.

 In terms of Everything Sad Is Untrue's guiding principle, Nayeri noted, "The book is immediately asking the reader not to lie to themselves.
 Not to dare believe they are any better.
 Not to omit themselves from the guilt.
 And from there it sets out to convince the reader that strictly speaking, all our memories are lies we tell ourselves."

+Content

+Written in a conversational manner in the storytelling style of Scheherazade, of One Thousand and One Nights, with the author often directly addressing the reader or other people, it is the story of the experiences of Nayeri and his family as Iranian refugees in Oklahoma after his mother converted to Christianity—an illegal activity in the Islamic Republic of Iran.
+Life is full of challenges.
+Nayeri his mother and sibling live in a refugee camp in Italy for three years before being allowed into the US.
+He changes his name to Daniel because so many locals can't pronounce Khosrou.
+His mother, a doctor in Iran, works at a business cutting cardboard for business cards in America.
+His stepfather is abusive.

+Isolated from Iran, his culture and his extended family, he realizes he has to "write down the memories and myths and the legends—and even the phrases and jokes.
+Or I’d lose everything.
+Maybe even the recipes."